A lot of resume advice is good, some of it is bad, but it’s difficult to know which is which – especially when it comes to resume formats.

 Work experience: Show your high scores

 From our experience at Ladders, the most successful resumes all have one thing in common: they display the past successes of the professional.
-Some common resume errors of less effective resumes are to simply list job descriptions, duties, or staff size.
+One common resume error seen in less effective resumes is a reliance on listing job descriptions, duties, or staff size.

 The High Score Resume approach to resume writing is to make each bullet a High Score.
 That means sharing, with numbers, how well you did at that part of your job.
 And it means bringing a player’s enthusiasm to how to you retell it.